***Updated September 2022***

 It took one encounter to make our executive director, Stacey Coleman, realize that we needed a holistic, not separate, approach to providing food to dogs and people.
 Once, while working with a local pet food bank, Stacey encountered a woman who was regularly coming in for cat food.
 But the food wasn’t only for her cat.
 She was eating it, too.
 This woman needed access to proper human services in addition to pet services.

 We don’t know why the woman mentioned above wasn’t seeking out social services.
 We can only speculate.
 What we do know is that people in need often feed their pets before themselves.
 We also know that services are often inaccessible to the people who need it most.
 When we separate a pet’s need for food and their family’s need for food, we’re creating accessibility barriers.
 Now, a person has to go to two places to meet their family’s needs.
 If we didn’t create this division, we would eliminate a barrier.
-The less barriers people have, the more likely they are to get the services they need.
+The fewer barriers people have, the more likely they are to get the services they need.

 Coordinating with existing food pantries isn’t always easy.
 We ran into some obstacles at first.
 Just like we talked about earlier, it can take a lot to convince people that we shouldn’t marginalize pets as something other than family.